erdo/fore-state-tutorial/DEV.TO.md

 But the Snackbar UI component is much more suited to *event* type data, and using syncView() to trigger a Snackbar would cause us [problems](https://erdo.github.io/android-fore/05-extras.html#notification-counting).
 A robust implementation of syncView() needs to make no assumptions about the number of times it is called, it might be called more than we expect - we definitely don't want to show 3 duplicate Snackbars by mistake.

 It's an issue you find in all "statey" architectures like MVVM, MVO, and MVI (not so much in MVP as that's more "eventy").

-Luckily there are some nice ways to handle it, in **fore** we can use the **SyncTrigger** class as a bridge from the state driven world to the event driven one.
+What we need here is a way to take us from the **state world** (where things are set, and remain that way until set again) to the **event world** (where things are dispatched and then are gone, unless they are dispatched again).
+There are a number of ways of bridging these two worlds.
+In **fore** we use something called a [**SyncTrigger**](https://erdo.github.io/android-fore/01-views.html#synctrigger).

 ## SyncTrigger

 We need to specify 2 things to use a SyncTrigger:

 - what we want to happen when it is triggered (typically show a snackbar or a dialog; start an activity; or run an animation)
-- the threshold required to trip the trigger (network connectivity goes from connected->disconnected; an error state goes from false->true; the amount of money in an account goes below a certain limit; a timer goes beyond a certain duration)
+- the threshold required to trip the trigger (network connectivity goes from connected->disconnected; an error state goes from false->true; the amount of money in an account goes below a certain limit; a timer goes beyond a certain duration, etc)

 We are going to add two SyncTriggers to the app: